AI4OPT/CSI-4CAST/README.md

 CSI-4CAST is a comprehensive framework for generating and evaluating Channel State Information (CSI) prediction models using 3GPP TR 38.901 channel models.
 The repository provides tools for large-scale dataset generation, model training, and comprehensive evaluation with support for both high-performance computing environments ([Phoenix HPC](https://pace.gatech.edu/phoenix-cluster/)) and direct execution on local machines.

+This framework is developed as part of our research paper [**CSI-4CAST: A Hybrid Deep Learning Model for CSI Prediction with Comprehensive Robustness and Generalization Testing**](https://arxiv.org/abs/25xx.xxxxx).
+A BibTeX entry for citation is provided at the end of this page.

 ## Repository Structure

 ```